loeweX/cnn_SemanticSegmentation/README.md

 	`luarocks install  matio`
 	`luarocks install  mattorch`

-4. Download the network myModel.t7 and meanStd.t7 from:
+4. Download the network myModel.t7, the datasets and their mean file (meanStd.t7) from:

     ???